What You Need to Know About the Claims Process After an Accident or Injury in Denver

 The trial is conducted by a judge, who makes sure that the proceedings remain on track and resolves disputes of law.
 A jury usually decides whether the person suing has proved his or her case and whether the person is entitled to money damages.

-How Our Denver Injury Law Firm Can Help
+How Levine Law Can Help

 We are tireless advocates who have dedicated our professional lives to assisting people in their times of need.
 Our attorneys guide clients through the legal process with an experienced hand and personalized attention.

 Our lawyers are pleased to serve clients throughout Colorado, including in Denver, Colorado Springs, Ft.
 Collins and Loveland.
-Call us at 303-333-8000 or contact us online to speak with a Denver injury and accident attorney.
+Call us at 303-333-8000 or contact us online to speak with a Denver injury attorney.